Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Introduction

 By studying BCMs on networks, researchers examine how network structure influences opinion dynamics \cite{meng2018}.
-Most BCMs consider only direct influence, in the sense that interact agents only consider each other's opinion when determining whether or not to update their opinion.
+Most BCMs incorporate only direct influence, with interacting agents considering only each other's opinions when determining whether or not to update their opinion.
 However, humans are influenced not only directly but also through transitive influence (e.g., through friends of friends) \cite{liu2011trust}.
-They are thus influenced by neighbors of adjacent agents.
+They are thus influenced by the neighbors of adjacent agents.
 Such transitive influence is notably prevalent in interactions on social media~\cite{christakis2009connected}, which has low barriers to interacting with friends of friends.
-Moreover, individuals can be influenced not only by the friends of their friends (i.e., individuals who are two steps away), but also by individuals who are even farther away in a network.
-In their studies of influence on social networks, Nicholas Christakis and James Fowler \cite{christakis2013} have posited the idea of ``three degrees of influence" to illustrate how many steps away from an agent in a network yield robust influence on their behavior and opinions.
-Researchers have also noted the importance of extended neighborhoods in empirical network data (e.g., in Facebook \cite{backstrom2011}) and in the design of algorithms (e.g., for local community detection \cite{jeub2015}).
+Moreover, individuals can be influenced not only by the friends of their friends (i.e., individuals {that} are two steps away), but also by individuals that are even farther away in a network.
+In their studies of influence on social networks, Christakis and Fowler \cite{christakis2013} posited the idea of ``three degrees of influence" to illustrate how many steps away from an agent in a network can still yield robust influence on human behavior and opinions.
+Along similar lines, Miranda et al.~\cite{miranda2024indirectsocialinfluencediffusion} studied innovation adoption and observed that the adoption rate of an innovation is influenced significantly both by nearest neighbors and by extended neighborhoods.
+Researchers have also highlighted the importance of extended neighborhoods in empirical network data (e.g., in Facebook \cite{backstrom2011}) and in the design of algorithms (e.g., for local community detection \cite{jeub2015}).